learning-zone/javascript-basics/README.md

 let emp2 = new Employee("Dinesh Gupta", "Company 2", 2000);
 ```

-Here each instance variable `emp1`, `emp2` has own copy of `formatSalary` method.
+Here, each instance variable `emp1`, `emp2` has own copy of `formatSalary` method.
 However the `formatSalary2` will only be added once to an object `Employee.prototype`.

 **&#9885; [Try this example on CodeSandbox](https://codesandbox.io/s/js-class-object-96mc2r?file=/src/index.js)**